-Fair values in the tables above are calculated in line with the levels described in Accounting Policy 2.9 above.
+Fair values in the tables above are calculated in line with the Fair Value Heirarchy.
 The Fair value through the profit and loss assets are assessed at Level 1 (quoted price), while the others are at Level 2 (observable inputs other than quoted prices).